NextGenSec-Github/Security-Engineering/Logging & Monitoring/port_number_cheatsheet.md

 **Specialized Ports**
 * **8080 (HTTP - Alternative):** A very common alternative port for web servers.
 This is often used for testing websites during development or for running secondary websites on the same machine as a primary website (which would typically be on port 80).
 Also used by some web-based administration panels, making it a potential target for attacks
 * **2082/2083 (cPanel):** Ports commonly used by the cPanel web hosting control panel. cPanel provides a graphical interface for managing websites, emails, databases, and more.
 Knowing these ports helps identify servers likely running cPanel and its associated services.
+* **2222 (DirectAdmin):** Another popular web hosting control panel.
+Similar in function to cPanel, DirectAdmin provides tools for website and server management.
+Attacks may target common control panel ports like this.
+* **5432 (PostgreSQL):** A robust, open-source database management system.
+Like other database ports (MySQL, MSSQL), it can be a target for attacks.
+Configuration issues or outdated versions might have known exploits attackers use to scan for this port.

 **Additional Notes**